lykius/hesiod/README.md

       p11: "11"  # ...a string and...
       p12: 12.0  # ...a float
 ```
-Additionally, hesiod defines the special keywork `base`, which allows to load a config dictionary defined in another file.
+Additionally, hesiod defines the special keyword `base`, which allows to load a config dictionary defined in another file.
 For instance, if we have:
 #### __case1/subcase1/file1.yaml__
 ```yaml
 p1: 1